How much time do you really think it takes before the carbon dioxide (CO2) levels in a car can become to high? The answer may be hard to believe.

 Every wonder why you might suddenly feel tired behind the wheel?

-Numerous research studies have shown that high levels of Carbon Dioxide diminish cognitive abilities, reduce response times, and impair the ability for an individual to make strategic decisions.
+Numerous research studies have shown that high levels of CO2 diminish cognitive abilities, reduce response times, and impair the ability for an individual to make strategic decisions.

 Drowsiness also accounts for between 10%-30% of all automobile accidents yearly, and high CO2 levels are known to be a cause.